Legal Description of Property

 Sometimes you can find your own corner markers in the ground, but that is more likely to happen on a property with acreage and a metes and bounds description than a lot and block.

-I'd also like to add that even today, I still use PIQ for property in question.
-Any property I'm talking about or giving directions to becomes the property in question.
-And POB is a common acronym for Point of Beginning.
+Other common acronyms are PIQ (Property in Question) and POB (Point of Beginning).
+Any property you are talking about or giving directions to becomes the Property in Question.
 When you start to describe a metes and bounds legal description, you always start with the Point of Beginning.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.